CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 with a globally unique and persistent identifier (principle F1).

-Availability for analysis has been a guiding principle of CanDIG services (via open, authorized protocals, A1.1, A1.2), but accessibility (including, for instance, for download) _per se_ had not been a goal; similarly, data that was not available due whether due to loss or lack of authorization meant that the metadata was no longer visible.
-CHORD will allow data downloads when so authorized (A1) and the &ldquo;Censored Discovery&rdquo; will always allow some degree of accessiblity of metadata (A2).
+Availability for analysis has been a guiding principle of CanDIG services (via open, authorized protocols, A1.1, A1.2), but accessibility (including, for instance, for download) _per se_ had not been a goal; similarly, data that was not available due whether due to loss or lack of authorization meant that the metadata was no longer visible.
+CHORD will allow data downloads when so authorized (A1) and the &ldquo;Censored Discovery&rdquo; will always allow some degree of accessibility of metadata (A2).

-Interoperability of data betwen similar projects with CanDIG services is good, with recommended ontologies (I1, I2) and qualified references between metadata items or data items (I3), and reuse was enabled by strong community standards (R1.3), provenance information (R1.2), and
+Interoperability of data between similar projects with CanDIG services is good, with recommended ontologies (I1, I2) and qualified references between metadata items or data items (I3), and reuse was enabled by strong community standards (R1.3), provenance information (R1.2), and